 Nationwide, 12 to 14 percent of children with

 ASD experience out-of-home placement (psychiatric hospitalization, foster care,

-The national benchmark for out-of-home placement (either psychiatric hospitalization, foster care, or residential treatment) of children with autism spectrum disorder is twelve to fourteen percent by the age of 15.
-For children who have gone through our IBT program, that number is significantly lower with only one percent experiencing an out-of-home placement.
+and/or residential treatment) by the age of 15.
+For children who have received IBT Program treatment, that number is significantly lower, with only one percent experiencing an out-of-home placement.

 Early intensive behavioral treatment promotes positive outcomes in the child’s communication, social interaction, play and self-care skills.